offbyone/ideas/content/old/rants/the-whole-picture.md

 [Now i have.](http://www.widescreen.org/examples.shtml)

 If any of my readers still think that they're getting more with no black bars bracketing their movie, i invite you to look at this page.
 Especially the Lord of the Rings and Indiana Jones clips.
-It seems that i've in fact only seen 60% of so many movies\...
+It seems that i've in fact only seen 60% of so many movies...
 Including my as-yet-unwatched widescreen Star Wars videos.
 I think i'm gonna break those out and see - for the first time *ever* - the whole picture.